 1. How do I find a photographer?
 Find someone whose headshot you like.
 Ask who shot it.
 Check out the photographer’s website.
 Ask whether the photographer has experience working with non-models.
 This is critically important because some excellent photographers don’t have the patience or the personality to work with amateurs.
 You want someone who does great work AND likes working with real people.

 2. How much should I pay?
 If you’re lucky, you can find someone good for under $300.00.
-If you’re on a budget, ask friends if they know anyone with a great camera, who would be willing to take a shot of you.
-(Read below for details about special pricing for a session with Paul Audia through my friend, Sima Dahl.)
+If you’re on a budget, ask friends if they know anyone with a great camera, who would be willing to take a picture of you.
+(Read below for details about special pricing for a session with Paul Audia.)

 4. How do I know which side is my good side?
 Ask a friend to take pictures of you while you’re looking to the right, left and straight ahead.
 For most people it is obvious which side is best.
 Some people are lucky and they have options.
 For me, straight on is best.